CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

         required: true
         test_value: output.txt

-We see that the wc app takes a file as the input.
-In our workflow, we will use the output file of the 'Hello World' app
+We see that the wc app takes a file as the input in the "file" field.
+In our workflow, we will use the output file of the 'Hello World' app as the input to the wc app.

 Update the workflow.yaml file
 -----------------------------